Mary Eunice McCarthy: Hollywood career

+"I don't like the word tolerance.
+It sounds stuck up".
+It was a little old lady speaking, very little and quite old.
+Her name was Kitty, and she was my mother.
+"There ain't any respect in tolerating," she continued, the blue of her eyes grown darker with indignation.
+"That's just putting up with them, like with bad plumbing when you can't afford to move..." [...]
+She did not "tolerate" the Negro or the Asiatic, the Protestant or the Jew, despite their racial or religious difference.
+Instead, she respected every human being equally, because she thought Thomas Jefferson had meant every word of the Declaration.

 Reviewing Meet Kitty for The New York Times, Ernestine Gilbreth Carey wrote:

+What lasting impact does a mother make on her daughter's mind and heart?
+In her first book, [McCarthy] has chosen to answer this question with gusto and courage. [...]
+Through no quirk of chance the writer highlights her mother against a panorama of beautiful, bustling San Francisco rather than of kitchen, washtub, nursery and parlor.
+By the time Mary was 6 years old, five of Kitty's children had died; within another few years an unusually gifted son followed them.
+Meanwhile additional sorrow had developed when Kitty's scamp of a husband deserted her, leaving no financial support. [...]
+In spite of such undertones, this account is predominantly gay, nostalgic and alive with humor.
+Yet its canvas and colors seem stretched thin occasionally.
+For when the seething chemistry of inter-family relationships is bottled up for obvious reasons, even San Francisco with its colorful history and humanity can't substitute.
+Nevertheless, Miss McCarthy has given us a delightful portrait—one which is sure to be warmly welcomed and enjoyed.

 In October 1958, McCarthy would briefly resume her journalistic career as author of a weekly column published in the West Los Angeles Independent.
 It ran for a little under three years and was entitled simply "Mary McCarthy's Column".
 But, as her new employer noted prior to the column's debut, "Anything more pretentious would offend Mary Eunice McCarthy."

 Personal life

 She had two brothers who were writer-directors in the industry: John P. McCarthy and Henry McCarty.
 Another brother, Francis Joseph McCarty, built one of the first radiotelephone sets in 1902, but died in a road accident in 1906.
 From January 1922 until at least July 1931, McCarthy was married to Edward G. Boyle, a set decorator.

 In the weeks leading up to the 1928 presidential election, McCarthy—dubbed "the Joan of Arc of the Democratic Party"—harshly criticized the Hoover presidency and campaigned on behalf of his Democratic opponent, Al Smith.

 The dedicatee of her 1929 film-making guide, Hands of Hollywood, was longtime friend and colleague Lucy Beaumont, who had starred in at least two McCarthy-scripted films.

+DedicatedtoLucy BeaumontDISTINGUISHED ACTRESS,ALWAYS STARRED INTHE ROLE OF MY FRIEND'Tis thanking you, we are, for being sosmall—you fit the heart so snug.